-dx:[Required] Pressing Cancel ends a drag-and-drop operation by canceling the drag in progress.
+Required dx: Pressing Cancel ends a drag-and-drop operation by canceling the drag in progress.-page 221

-dy:[Required] Releasing BTransfer (or BSelect) when not over a drop target ends a drag-and-drop operation.
+Required dy: Releasing BTransfer (or BSelect) when not over a drop target ends a dragand-drop operation.-page 221

 Performance Guidelines

 There are several points during a drag-and-drop operation that the timing and response to the user is critical.
 The responsibility for ensuring optimal performance belongs to the source and destination applications, as well as the Motif Drag-and-Drop API and Drag-and-Drop Convenience API.